networkteam/nwt-frontend-scripts/README.md

   },
 ```

-Also you might want to change the entry points and output paths via a custom webpack configuration (see above)
+Also, you might want to change the entry points and output paths via a custom webpack configuration (see above)

 ```javascript
 module.exports = function () {